 As an authorized user, you’re not legally responsible to pay the credit card bill or any debts that build up.
 This is still the primary account holder’s responsibility.

 If the account does show up on your credit reports, the primary account holder’s actions could impact your credit for better or for worse.
-(Exactly how much it will affect your credit depends on the scoring model, as different models weigh credit factors differently.):
+(Exactly how much it will affect your credit depends on the scoring model, as different models weigh credit factors differently.)

 - If the primary account holder has a strong history of on-time payments, this can have a positive impact on your credit.
-Additionally, if the account’s credit utilization rate is low, this can also be good for your credit.
+And if the account’s credit utilization rate is low, this can also be good for your credit.
 You can figure out your utilization rate by dividing your total credit card balances by your total credit card limits.

 - On the other hand, if the primary account holder misses a payment on the card, your credit can take a beating — just one late payment can have a severe negative impact.
 The same goes for high credit utilization on the account.